 In 1893 John sold his portion of the land to his son, William.
-William decided that the area would be an ideal vacation spot, and established a resort inlcuding a grand hotel, 12 cottages and an 18-hole golf course.
+William decided that the area would be an ideal vacation spot, and established a resort including a grand hotel, 12 cottages and an 18-hole golf course.
 He hired A.G.
 Spaulding, a former pitcher and manager of the Chicago Cubs, to design the first two holes and he let nature dictate the rest of the 18-holes.
 The resort served as an exclusive destination for guests from Chicago, Milwaukee and Waukesha.
 Horse drawn buggies met vacationers at the train stations in Eagle and Mukwonago.
 Hotel rates at this time were $2.00 per day and golf was 25 cents for 18-holes.

 In 1920 William’s beloved daughter, Agnes Ellen Tuohy, died unexpectedly at 21 years old.

-After the Great Depression in 1929 the golf course was reduced to 9-holes.
-Financial reasons, the difficulty of maintaning the course during a drought, and a lack of employees were some of the factors that led to this decision.
+After the Great Depression in 1929, the golf course was reduced to 9-holes.
+Financial reasons, the difficulty of maintaining the course during a drought, and a lack of employees were some of the factors that led to this decision.

 The old hotel’s laundry building is currently the Clubhouse for the golf course.
 The old icehouse for the hotel serves as the cottage next to on the 9th green.
-Many reminders of the past are displayed in this cherished and antique building such as; the original cherrywood tables and chairs from the resort and the cherrywood bar from the hotel.
+Many reminders of the past are displayed in this cherished and antique building such as; the original cherry wood tables and chairs from the resort and the cherry wood bar from the hotel.
 The wrought iron sign with the Tuohy name has been engulfed by the tree on the drive into the course.
 One Spring House that provided water for the property is still standing.

-9 of the original cottages remain and have been seasonally rented by the same families for up to 50 years.
+Nine of the original cottages remain and have been seasonally rented by the same families for up to 50 years.
 Each year those families are welcomed in the time with the sights and sounds of associated with a lifetime of family memories.
 Both, the golf course and the cottages epitomize the legacy of Eagle Springs Golf Resort.